tofuengine/tofu/README.md

 ### Graphics

 * [ ] Transparency encoding in the image.
-* [ ] Palette selection from the configuration file.
 * [ ] Adding image manipulation features (e.g. `image:replace()`) for faster optimizations.
 * [ ] Move to full GPU use (beware of the diamond-exit-rule and ensure pixel-perfect positioning).
 * [ ] Adopt another (more simple to merge into) pixel font.